emartech/gap-secret-editor/README.md

 For macOS download the .dmg file, double-click on it, and drag the "GAP Secret Editor" icon onto "Applications".

+## Logging

+Application logs can be found in the `~/Library/Logs/gap-secret-editor/` directory.

 ## For developers

 ``` bash